HazelAbraham/Diamond-price-prediction/README.md

 Step - 5: Split the data - Test and Train (recommended 75:25 split)

-Step - 6: Apply all the ML Algorithms like Linear Regression(Simple and Multiple), Linear Regression with Polynomial Features, KNN, Decision Trees, etc...
+Step - 6: Apply all the ML Algorithms like Linear Regression(Simple and Multiple), Linear Regression with Polynomial Features, Decision Trees, etc...

 Step - 7: Evaluate your model